bxparks/rpn83p/USER_GUIDE.md

 from entering a number which is immediately out-of-bounds of the `WSIZ` limit.
 That's because in certain bases like `OCT`, the maximum number of allowed bits falls inside a single digit.
 In other bases, like `DEC`, the number of binary bits does not correspond exactly to the representation in decimal.
+(A future enhancement may be to parse the input buffer upon `ENTER` and refuse to accept the number if it is greater than the maximum allowed by the `WSIZ`.)

 In `BIN` mode, the longest binary number that can be entered is limited by the width of the single line on the display, which in BIN mode is 12.
 You can apply